- Dakimakura vs. Body Pillow

 Standard sizing for dakimakura is important.
 This isn’t just for the sake of accuracy, but because of the pillow’s well-known connection to the anime and manga community.
 It might sound like a stretch, but it’s true.

-Dakimakura are very much associated with Japanese otaku culture.
+Dakimakura are very much associated with Japanese otaku culture, which in turn is a phrase often used in relation to anime and manga.

 The intertwining of dakimakura and otaku culture began in the 1990s.
 During this decade, Dakimakura pillowcases started featuring prints of fictional personas.